Which Formats Does Your DVD Player Support/Read/Play

 You may take for granted that your DVD player plays discs.
 But when you load it into the tray, you may end up with failure and wonder why your burned DVD won't play on DVD player and what formats does it support.
 The following article will talk about DVD player supported formats so that you can play DVD and video files without a glitch.

-Format Supported by All DVD Players - MPEG-2 Format
+Part 1.
+Formats Supported by All DVD Players

 A standard DVD movie has two folders in the directory - AUDIO_TS and VIDEO_TS, with the latter containing .IFO files to store playback info about chapters, subs, audio tracks, etc., BUF files as backups of the IFO files, and .VOB files to store the actual video and audio data.